zeek/broker/broker-manual.rst

 The third paramenter to the ``send()`` method are flags which tune the behavior of how the message is to be sent.
-By default, messages are allowed to be sent to to the sending endpoint itself or to peer endpoints if they advertise interest in any prefix of the message's topic string.
+By default, messages are allowed to be sent to the sending endpoint itself or to peer endpoints if they advertise interest in any prefix of the message's topic string.
 There's another flag, ``UNSOLICITED`` that can be used to send messages to peers even if they have not advertised interest in any